hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 ### 5. Inferring copy number for regions without read depth information

 Where clusters of SVs exist which are closer together than our read depth ratio window resolution of 1,000 bases, the segments in between will not have any copy number information associated with them.
-We calculate then use ploidies of the structural variants to resolve this.
+We use the ploidies of the structural variants to resolve this.

 The outermost segment of any SV cluster will be associated with a structural variant whose ploidy can be determined from the adjacent copy number region and the VAF of the SV.
 Note that if we are inferring from a lower copy number region into a higher one and the VAF is > 0.75 then we use the read depth rather than the VAF to infer a ploidy.